civo/docs/content/docs/account/ssh-keys.md

 ![Stored SSH Key showing the name, a fingerprint and a button to delete it from Civo](images/ssh-key-summary.png)

-You can now [launch virtual machine instances](../compute/create-an-instance.md) and automatically associate your created key with them, and this will allow you to log in without a password.
+You can now [launch virtual machine instances](../compute/create-an-instance.md) and automatically associate your created key with them, allowing you to log in without a password.

 </TabItem>